jabamaus/jaba/README.md

 To do:

+- Better logging of exception errors.
+Never return a backtrace to cmd line - ugly.
 - Consider adding support for attribute arrays to hash attribute
 - Nasty that :export flag option always needs :no_delete
 - Use did_you_mean?
 Eg